dimagi/commcare-cloud/docs/commcare-cloud/commands/gen.md

 ##### `-m MESSAGE, --message MESSAGE`

-Optional message to set on Datadog
+Optional message to set on Datadog.